Under the Knife (EP)

-Under the Knife is the second EP by American metalcore band Hatebreed, released in 1996 by Smorgasbord Records.
-It consists of the band's first 7 inch release, also titled Under The Knife, as well as three additional demo tracks.
+Under the Knife is an EP by American metalcore band Hatebreed, released in 1996 by Smorgasbord Records as their second EP release.
+It consists of the band's first 7 inch release, also titled Under the Knife, as well as three additional demo tracks.
 It was re-released several times, in 1998 by Smorgasbord Records, in 2000 by both Smorgasbord Records and Victory Records and in 2006 by Cortex Records.

 The 7" vinyl only has the four first tracks, but the CD has all 7 tracks.